-Two Union County men who were injured in an October 4th, 2013 plane crash have hired aviation accident attorney Jim Beasley, Jr. to investigate the incident.
+Two Union County men who were injured in an October 4th, 2013 plane crash have hired Jim Beasley, Jr. to investigate the incident.
 Doug Cromley, of Lewisburg, and his uncle Todd Cromley, of Windsor, sustained serious injuries after crashing their single engine Piper-Pacer on takeoff at Penn Valley Airport.

 An eyewitness reported seeing the plane's nose drop when it reached about 125 feet before crashing back on the runway, damaging the wings and fuselage.